ryanannis/Flecks/README.md

 ## Attribution

-Credits to Adrian Secord for the original paper this implementation was based off, [Matt Keeter](www.mattkeeter.com) for his approach to generating centroidal Voronoi diagrams on GPU and http://www.comp.nus.edu.sg/~tants/pba.html for original algorithm for generating centroidal Voronoi graphs.
+Credits to Adrian Secord for the original paper this implementation was based off, [Matt Keeter](www.mattkeeter.com) for his approach to generating centroidal Voronoi diagrams on GPU and http://www.comp.nus.edu.sg/~tants/pba.html for the information on generating centroidal Voronoi graphs on the GPU.

 ## License

-GPL
+GPL V2